insitro/snovault/src/snovault/elasticsearch/searches/README.md

 ### Longer Examples

-Every *ResponseField* has a render() method that returns a dictionary with keys and values.
+Every *ResponseField* has or inherits a render() method that returns a dictionary with keys and values.
 The *ResponseFields* can be as simple or as complicated as you want as long as their render method returns a dictionary of data.
 The *FieldedResponse* merges all of the dictionaries from the *ResponseFields* it contains and passes it to Pyramid to render as a view.

 A simple example just returns a hardcoded dictionary: